-We work with the police and state to uncover victims of trafficking and track down the criminal networks responsible.
-We help police gather the necessary intelligence and evidence to ensure that victims are rescued, and the traffickers are brought to justice.
+Investigations – working with police and state to uncover victims of trafficking and track down the criminal networks responsible.

 Legal – working to bring perpetrators to justice and secure compensation for survivors.

 Aftercare – ensuring survivors have the support they need to re-establish their lives.